MikeVeerman/newscastfy/README.md

-# Newscast
+# Newscastfy

 A Python library that transforms multiple news articles into an engaging audio newscast.
-Newscast takes multiple URLs, extracts the content, and creates a professional-sounding news broadcast with summaries of each article.
+Newscastfy takes multiple URLs, extracts the content, and creates a professional-sounding news broadcast with summaries of each article.

 ## Features